 -V option works in this instance as well:

-The “Command not found” error can appear in this instance as well.
-If that is the case, enter the following command to locate the correct path to the psql utility:
+1. Enter the following command to locate the correct path to the psql utility:

 The output provides the full path to the psql utility.

-Use the resulting path and
+2. Use the resulting path and

--V option to check the current psql version:
+-V to check the current psql version: